Dontoue/printf/README.md

                                                            Where format contains the string that is printed.
 As _printf() is variadic function, it can receives n arguments that replace by n tags written inside the string.
 The format tags prototype is the following:
                                                            %[flags][length]specifier
-If the program runs successfully, the return value is the amount of chars printed.
+If the program runs successfully, the return value is the amount of chars printed